Finite-size corrections to Fermi's golden rule: I. Decay rates: Implications in particle decays

 \subsection{Pseudo-Doppler effect}

-The energy spectrum is modified by the pseudo-Doppler effect in wide area and the distortion must be known not only for a precise analysis of experimental data but also for understanding physical phenomena.
-The comparison of the rates computed for plane waves, and wave packets of various sizes is given for $J/\Psi \rightarrow M(2981)+\gamma $ in Fig.\,(5).
+The energy spectrum is modified by the pseudo-Doppler effect over a wide area and the distortion must be known not only for a precise analysis of experimental data but also to understand physical phenomena.
+A comparison of the rates computed for plane waves and wave packets of various sizes is given for $J/\Psi \to M(2981) + \gamma$ in Fig. \ref{fig5}.
 The total rates integrated over the final states agree but the energy spectra differ depending upon the wave packet size.
 The distributions and the shifts become wider and larger in smaller wave packets.